AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/core-functionality/user-defined-information.md

 ## Group information

 UIKit provides an `EaseIM.setGroupProfileProvider` interface to provide group information.
-The `EaseGroupProfileProvider` interface is as follows:
+The sample code is as follows:

 ```kotlin
 interface EaseGroupProfileProvider {